-T EDLD 801 Practice Doctorate Project/Capstone (-)
+T EDLD 801 Dissertation in Practice (\-, max.
+75)

-Focuses on the implementation of the EdD in Educational Leadership capstone project as a structured inquiry process investigating a critical problem of practice.
+Focuses on the implementation of the EdD in Educational Leadership dissertation in practice as a structured inquiry process investigating a critical problem of practice.
 Credit/no-credit only.
 Offered: jointly with TEDNUR 801; AWSpS.

-T EDLD 802 Capstone Seminar (1-3, max.
+T EDLD 802 Dissertation in Practice Seminar (1-3, max.
 3)

-Under the guidance of the faculty, students meet in groups to share and discuss the challenges and progress towards capstone project completion, providing insight, accountability, peer feedback, and support for one another.
+Under the guidance of the instructor, students meet in discipline specific groups to share and discuss the challenges and progress of their respective dissertation in practice work, providing insight, accountability, and support for one another.
 Credit/no-credit only.
 Offered: jointly with TEDNUR 802; AWSp.